dimonge/components-graph/components-graph/README.md

 The app will be running in the default url `http://localhost:3000`

-### Test functionality
+### How to test the app

-- The graph will be loaded once the app loaded.
-The label is visible ontop of the nodes.
+- Once the app is loaded, the network graph will show the label on top of the nodes.
-- There is a search functionality.
-You can input for example `user`, then click the
+- There is the search functionality.
+You can input for example `user`, then click the search icon button.
+The graph will rerender and highlight the label on the nodes that match the search text (the color will change from black to yellow).
+- Mobile view: You can also view the graph on the small devices.

 **Run tests**